rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 !!! info "Sons of God and Nephilim"
     The cosmology during this age is best understood as the consequence of the fall (the first rebellion against God).
     And despite the spirit of God being with man, sin entered the hearts of man, leading to the firstborn, Cain, to kill his brother Abel (second rebellion against God).
-    Humans lived for centuries, and in this age the sons of God (the angels, the heavenly hosts) continued the rebellion against God and took for themselves the daughters of men.
+    Humans lived for centuries, and in this age the sons of God (the angels, the heavenly hosts) continued the sin against God and took for themselves the daughters of men.

     In this age only Enoch walked with God, and later so did his grandson Noah.